SruthiKuppa/TrackLocationPhonenum/README.md

 **HOw to Run:**
 1. Install the `phonenumbers` library using `pip install phonenumbers`.
-2. Run the script in a Python environment.
+2. Run the script in a PyCharm.
-3. Enter the phone number and the country code when prompted.
+3. Enter the phone number and the country code
-4. The script will print the carrier name associated with the phone number.
+4. The script will print the location and carrier name associated with the phone number.

 **Code snippet:**